 Services

-Our Drop-in centre offers:
+Our drop-in centre offers:

 - a safe-space – our clients have suffered the indignity of passing through a variety of official bodies and therefore it is important that GARAS feels an easy place to come to